LauraKirby/aspera-ibm-analytics-api/index.md

 ## Dependencies

 The following examples were created using a Mac and Ruby 2.4.1.
-Note, copying the tokens used within this example will not work (they have been deactivated).
-You will need to generate tokens of your own.

 * Ruby 2.4.1
 * Ruby gem manager (eg [rvm](https://rvm.io/))